SanliFaez/OS4Physicists/README.md

 + write a business case for a science-based innovation
 + reflect on changes in their understanding of the scientific process in comparison with the pre-course questionnaire

+## Scheduling
+Open Science for Physicists will run in block 1, and is scheduled on every Monday morning from 9:00-12:45, between 11 September and 30 October.
+The venue is the [Learning Plaza](https://www.uu.nl/en/education/future-learning-spaces/learning-spaces/learning-plaza) in the Minnaert building Canteen, which is set up as a Future Learning Space.

+## Course materials
+The course materials will be made available on BlackBoard, and are updated during the course.